 The Container and the Five Principles

-One of the most overlooked reasons for why people and organizations get stuck is what’s called we call the “container.”
+One of the most overlooked reasons for why people and organizations get stuck is what we call the “container.”
 The container includes all the supporting outer conditions needed for learning and growth.

-Although it’s an ancient concept, it’s mostly been lost in modern times.
+Although it’s an ancient concept, it’s largely been lost in modern times.
 Even most modern spiritual teachers don’t speak about the container, but it’s critically important, and everything you do and hope for depends on it.

-After many years of running a retreat center, and after studying through ancient teachings, we have identified five core principles that are needed to create a powerful container.
+After many years of running a retreat center, and after studying through ancient teachings, we’ve identified five core principles that are needed to create a powerful container.

 The five principles to create a container of success: